aiacuone/connexion-code-test/README.md

 - Standard Input
 - UI

-I chose to implement the UI option, therefore this is no test data to exercise the application.
+I chose to implement the UI option, therefore there is no test data to exercise the application.

 ## Instructions